kaus-rai/polyfox/README.md

  - *path*:     Array of Directories where rotation needs to be done
  - *limit*:    Limitation of files needs to be present in the directory.
 Default Limit is 10
- - *compress*  Option to provide compression for the log files
+ - *compress*:  Option to provide compression for the log files

 ## Example Usage